grpc/proposal/A51-custom-backend-metrics.md

 If the backend is designed to provide this information but the client never asks for it, it will not be used.
-Conversely, if the backend does not provide the information but the client does start a call asking for it, the backend will terminate the call with status `UNIMPLEMENTED`, in which case the client will not retry the call.
+Conversely, if the backend does not provide the information but the client does start a call asking for it, the backend will terminate the call with status `UNIMPLEMENTED`, in which case the client must not retry the call on the same connection.

-Any LB policy that is interested in this out-of-band data may subscribe to it.
+Any LB policy that is interested in this out-of-band data may subscribe to it. there will be an API that allows LB policies to subscribe to the out-of-band data.
 The client will maintain an open `OpenRCAService/StreamCoreMetrics` call whenever there is at least one LB policy subscribing to the data.
 When a policy subscribes, it will indicate the interval at which it would like to get updates.
 If multiple policies subscribe with different intervals, we will use the minimum of those intervals.
 Note that the ORCA protocol involves the client telling the server the interval at which it wants reports when the call starts, so if the client needs to change its requested interval, it will need to cancel and restart the call.
-A client may change its requested interval at any time; this is expected to be a fairly rare operation (usually triggered by a config change for one of the subscribing LB policies), It is important that a load balancing policy is able to re-config the frequency and should not require heavy-weight operations like reconnecting to backends or recreating subchannels or LB policies.
+The API provided to LB policies needs to allow changing its requested interval at any time;
+this is expected to be a fairly rare operation (usually triggered by a config change for one of the subscribing LB policies), It is important that a load balancing policy is able to re-config the frequency and should not require heavy-weight operations like reconnecting to backends or recreating subchannels or LB policies.